egilsster/canvas/README.md

 # Canvas

 Vanilla canvas application written in TypeScript and is built with Vite, TailwindCSS.
-Originally written during my undergrad in Reykjavik University (used to be written in JavaScript and used jQuery, gulp and bootstrap) but I have been playing with new technologies in this project for fun.
+Originally written during my undergrad in Reykjavik University (used to be written in JavaScript and used jQuery, gulp and bootstrap).

 Accessible at [egilsster.github.io/canvas](https://egilsster.github.io/canvas/)